Bohemian Style Decor and Ideas with Mosaic Art

 This Moroccan-inspired bath throws a lot of colors at you, but it’s quite glamorous.
 There are several notable examples of mosaic wall art here that can be used for inspiration.
 Note the smaller tiles on the countertop, the arch-shaped inlays in the shower stall, and the fine details of the wall insets.
 It’s a fun space that would make any morning cheery.

 Out in the garden of another home, this totem accent is a creative way to use old flowerpots for a piece that provides a focal point.
-The freeform style of the mosaic tiles references flowers, butterflies, and birds.
+The free-form style of the mosaic designs references mosaic flowers and trees, and mosaic butterflies and birds.
 Having an eclectic piece like this definitely indicates to visitors that the garden owners have a sense of fun and whimsy that’s essential to bohemian style.

 If your sense of boho style loves color, but your living space is small, there are some crafty ways to sneak a sense of adventure into your home.
-Here, mosaic tile enlivens a simple alcove area with a shelf in a mudroom.
+Here, this mosaic wall art enlivens a simple alcove area with a shelf in a mudroom.
 The simple small basin on the natural wood doesn’t take away from the fun of the wall art.

 ICONS OF ALL KINDS